spectrocloud/librarium/content/docs/06-integrations/00-prometheus-cluster-metrics.md

 # Overview

-The Prometheus Cluster Metrics pack exposes Palette-specific metrics data from host clusters to Prometheus.
-You can use this data to learn more about the state of your clusters, resource utilization, and more.
+The Prometheus Cluster Metrics pack exposes Palette-specific host cluster metrics to Prometheus.
+You can use this data to learn about the state of your clusters, resource utilization, and more.
 Use the [Spectro Cloud Grafana Dashboards](/integrations/grafana-spectrocloud-dashboards) pack to access the metric data through Grafana dashboards.

 # Versions Supported